kurono73/STMap_Exporter_Gpu/README.md

 * **Format**: Image format for the exported files. **OpenEXR is highly recommended**.
 * **Color Depth (EXR)**: Choose between 16-bit (Half) or 32-bit (Full) Float. **32-bit Float is strongly recommended** to prevent sub-pixel stepping and banding.
 * **Codec**: Compression method for OpenEXR files. `ZIP` (lossless) is the standard default.
-* **Remap to [0-1] (BBox)**: When exporting the *Redistort Map*, checking this will strictly squeeze the UV values into a 0.0–1.0 range relative to the expanded bounding box.
-This is necessary if you must use non-floating-point formats (like PNG or TIFF) which clip negative values.
-For standard EXR workflows in Nuke, leave this **OFF** to keep the negative UV coordinates intact.
+* **Remap to [0-1] (BBox)**: When exporting the Redistort Map, remaps UV values into a strict 0.0-1.0 range relative to the expanded overscan image.
+Use this for non-floating-point formats such as PNG or TIFF, or for workflows that do not support EXR dataWindow/displayWindow metadata.
+For standard EXR/Nuke workflows, leave this OFF to preserve negative/out-of-range UV values and use BBox metadata instead.

 #### Auto BBox Limits

 * **Overscan Limit (%)**: A safety limiter for the `Auto` mode to prevent out-of-memory errors on extreme distortion curves.
 Default is 50% of the base resolution.
 * **Extra Padding (px)**: Adds an additional, uniform pixel padding margin around the Auto-calculated bounding box.

----

-## Future Roadmap: OpenEXR Data and Display Window Support

-Currently, to prevent heavily distorted image corners from being cropped, this add-on handles overscan by physically expanding the output resolution (adding padding) of the generated STMaps.

-Blender developers are currently working to **"Support display window in EXR Writer"**.
-Once this feature is officially implemented and accessible via the Python API, this add-on will be updated to utilize OpenEXR's native `dataWindow` and `displayWindow` metadata.